Skip to content

 Log From Your Extension

-You can write to the Chaos Toolkit log by using the logzero package.
+You can write to the Chaos Toolkit log by using the logging package and the chaostoolkit logger.

 logger.info("Hello!")